joshilp/CA1-ForwardKinematics/README.md

 # Forward Kinematics

 Animating a walking skeletal rig using Quaternions to compute joint rotations.

-This program is written in C++.
+## Languages Used

+* C++

+## Project Highlights

 To see the a project overview and to dive into the math, check out [Forward Kinematics](http://joshpatel.ca/forward_kinematics) at my portfolio [JoshPatel.ca](http://joshpatel.ca/).

 ## Getting Started

-To view the source code, do the following:
+To view the source code and test the program, do the following:

 * Download and install [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/).
 * Open the project solution: